ninewise/dissertation/introduction/chapter.md

 The complete set of an organism's DNA is called its genome, and studying genomes is called genomics.
 A genomics study traditionally consists of three parts: DNA sequencing, DNA assembly and Genome annotation.
-The first part, sequencing, is the conversion of fysical DNA molecules into their DNA sequence, the order of the nucleotides in the chain.
+The first part, sequencing, is the conversion of physical DNA molecules into their DNA sequence, the order of the nucleotides in the chain.
 Current machinery is incapable of accurately and rapidly sequencing complete molecules.
 The DNA molecules are first split into shorter segments,